Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Januari 2025 19.44.34 UTC
+- WIB: Minggu, 12 Januari 2025 20.25.12 UTC
-- WITA: Minggu, 12 Januari 2025 20.44.34 UTC
+- WITA: Minggu, 12 Januari 2025 21.25.12 UTC
-- WIT: Minggu, 12 Januari 2025 21.44.34 UTC
+- WIT: Minggu, 12 Januari 2025 22.25.12 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: motivational
+Kategori: funny